BastilleBSD/bastille/docs/chapters/networking.rst

 to get started putting applications in secure little containers, but how do you get these containers on the network?
 There are two parts to this problem.
 Being able to reach the network from your container, and being able to reach the container from the network.
-(Please note that the ping command is disabled within the containers. )
+(Please note that the ping command is disabled within the containers, because raw socket access is a security hole. )

 Bastille tries to be flexible about how to network containerized applications.
 Three methods are described here.
 Consider each options when deciding which design work best for your needs.

-**Note: if you are running in the cloud and only have a single public IP you may want the Public Network option.
+**Note: if you are running in the cloud and only have a single public IP you may want to skip down to the Public Network option.
 See below.**

 Local Area Network
 ==================
-I will cover the local area network (LAN) method first.
+The local area network (LAN) method is covered first.
 This method is simpler to get going and works well in an environment where adding alias IP addresses is no problem.
 So it works well on your `private home network <https://www.lifewire.com/what-is-a-private-ip-address-2625970>`, or at an ISP like